 The following unaudited pro forma condensed combined financial information and associated notes are based on the historical financial statements of WillScot, Acton and ModSpace described below.
 Our fiscal year is different than ModSpace's historical fiscal year.
 Our fiscal year ends on December 31, while ModSpace's historical fiscal year ends on September 30.
 In preparing the unaudited pro forma condensed combined statement of operations for the year ended December 31, 2017, certain historical financial information for ModSpace was reclassified to align with WillScot's annual reporting period.
-To adjust the historical operating results of ModSpace's September 30 fiscal year, we added the operating results for the three months ended December 31, 2017 (Successor), and subtracted the operating results for the three months ended December 31, 2016 (Predecessor) from the year ended September 30, 2017 for the ModSpace statement of operations, to arrive at the reclassified statement of operations for the twelve months ended December 31, 2017 for ModSpace.
-To derive the historical operating results of ModSpace for the period ended August 15, 2018, we subtracted the operating results for the three months ended December 31, 2017 (Successor) from the nine months ended June 30, 2018 for the ModSpace statement of operations, to arrive at the reclassified statement of operations for the six months ended June 30, 2018 and added the results of operations from the period of July 1, 2018 to August 15, 2018 ("Stub period") to arrive at the ModSpace results of operations from the period January 1, 2018 to August 15, 2018, the date of the ModSpace Acquisition.
-The ModSpace operating results for the three months ended December 31, 2017 are derived from the historical unaudited interim financial statements of ModSpace.
+To adjust the historical operating results of ModSpace's September 30 fiscal year, we added the operating results for the three months ended December 31, 2017 (Successor), and subtracted the operating results for the three months ended December 31, 2016 (Predecessor) from the year ended September 30, 2017 for the ModSpace statement of operating results of ModSpace for the period ended August 15, 2018, we subtracted the operating results for the three months ended December 31, 2017 (Successor) from the nine months ended June 30, 2018 for the ModSpace statement of operations, to arrive at the reclassified statement of operations from the period of July 1, 2018 to August 15, 2018 ("Stub period") to arrive at the ModSpace operating results of operations from the period of July 1, 2018 to August 15, 2018 (the ModSpace Acquisition.
+The ModSpace operating results for the ModSpace operating results of period") to arrive at the months ended for the period of July 1, 2018 to August 15, 2018 (the ModSpace operating results for the period of July 1, 2018 to August 15, 2018 (the ModSpace operating results for the months ended June 30, 2018 to August 15, 2018, the date of the ModSpace Acquisition.
+The ModSpace operating results for the monthspace operating results for the ModSpace operating results for the ModSpace operating results the three months ended December 31, 2017 are derived from the historical unaudited interim financial statements of ModSpace.
 The three month period was derived by taking the ModSpace historical unaudited statement of operations for the six months ended March 31, 2018, and subtracting the three months ended March 31, 2018.
 In addition, certain reclassifications were made to the reported financial information of ModSpace to conform to the reporting classifications of WillScot.